Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/final-steps/content-migration.md

 ### Media
 With content comes also media - images, videos, PDFs, icons etc. In a similar fashion start by reviewing what is actually being used and needs to be retained - this can also be an opportunity to optimize some of your media such as converting to modern formats, alt text/captains updated etc

-XM Cloud stores media in Sitecore Media Library (via Experience Edge), and then pushed to your application host to display on the website.
+SitecoreAI stores media in Sitecore Media Library (via Experience Edge), and then pushed to your application host to display on the website.
 Considerations need to be taken for the migration if your images are being uploaded in the [Media Library](https://doc.sitecore.com/xmc/en/users/xm-cloud/media-library.html) or you will be using a DAM such as Sitecore Content Hub - this will change how the actual migration process will look like.

 As part of the assets migration, make sure you that have the relevant lifecycle rules in place between versioning, expiration and archival.
 Set up tagging, folder structures, and user permissions that align to the content workflow, including approvals and publication.

 ### Forms
 Auditing and reviewing forms migration from a traditional CMS, Sitecore XM/XP or custom-build forms, requires still a business alignment and technical validation.

-Consider that not all forms need to move to [XM Cloud Forms](https://doc.sitecore.com/xmc/en/users/xm-cloud/forms.html); it’s a good opportunity to take advantage of a more front-end approach to improve UX for example, which would mean these should be build externally to XM Cloud.
+Consider that not all forms need to move to [SitecoreAI Forms](https://doc.sitecore.com/xmc/en/users/xm-cloud/forms.html); it’s a good opportunity to take advantage of a more front-end approach to improve UX for example, which would mean these should be build externally to SitecoreAI.

 Make sure you have identified all forms currently in use including page location, submission actions and confirmation action.
 Review these with the business owner, including the usage analytics - clearly identifying high traffic and business critical forms.